TJ Lubinsky

-Early life and career
+Background

-Lubinsky was born in Bradley Beach, New Jersey.
+Lubinsky was born in Bradley Beach, New Jersey and grew up in nearby Ocean Grove.
 His grandfather, Herman Lubinsky, Sr., founded Savoy Records in Newark, and introduced acts that would be influential in modern popular music (Doo-Wop, Motown, disco and Top 40).
-Lubinsky, Sr., also founded and operated New Jersey's first radio station WNJ.
+Lubinsky, Sr. founded and operated New Jersey's first radio station WNJ.
 His uncle, "Buzzy", was also a well-known club disc jockey in New Jersey.

+Production career

-At 16, TJ Lubinsky obtained his General Equivalency Diploma and accepted his first television job at Monmouth Cable TV-34 in New Jersey, where he learned his craft for television production.
+At 16, Lubinsky obtained his General Equivalency Diploma and accepted his first television job at Monmouth Cable TV-34 in New Jersey, where he learned television production.
 He worked on different news, studio, and sport remotes that served 31 towns, boroughs and municipalities along the Jersey Shore.

-When he turned 22, Lubinsky was offered a job to work for PBS in South Florida, eventually he was promoted and relocated to Pittsburgh, Pennsylvania, often considered the mecca of oldies music.
-Taking advantage of that fact, he blended his passion for Doo-Wop, Motown, classic Philly Soul and '60s Rock and Roll oldies into PBS's most successful fundraisers as the creator and executive producer of "Doo-Wop '50", and over 30 national television specials from PBS which archive America's soundtrack from the '50s, '60s and '70s through his "My Music" series.
-Lubinsky produced the 2005 Stereo Motown Box Set.
+When he turned 22, Lubinsky was offered a job to work for PBS in South Florida.
+Later he was promoted and relocated to Pittsburgh, Pennsylvania.
+In 1999, Lubinsky blended his passion for Doo-Wop, Motown, classic Philly Soul, and '60s Rock and Roll oldies into one of PBS's most successful fundraisers, "Doo-Wop '50".
+He would go on to produce over 75 national television specials from PBS which archive America's soundtrack from the '50s, '60s and '70s through his "My Music" series.

-Lubinsky is also one of the executive producers of The Very Best Of The Ed Sullivan Show seen on public television.
+Doctor Who

-He helped bring several episodes of Doctor Who to the US which had not been shown in the country before.
+He helped bring several episodes of Doctor Who to the United States which had not been shown in the country before.
 In 2003-2005, he also archived and restored several introductions made for the American broadcast of Doctor Who episodes from the Tom Baker era, with voice-overs by Howard Da Silva.
 These were included on the BBC DVD releases.